emiliodavola/french-solitaire/README_HF.md

 ## Model Description

 This is a **Deep Q-Network (DQN)** agent trained to solve the **French Solitaire** puzzle (Peg Solitaire, 7×7 European variant) via a **single deterministic trajectory** learned during training.
-The published checkpoint represents a policy that, when evaluated en modo greedy (ε = 0), sigue una ruta canónica hasta la victoria (32 → 1 ficha en el centro).
+The published checkpoint represents a policy that, when evaluated in greedy mode (ε = 0), follows a canonical route to victory (32 → 1 peg in the center).
 It does **not** attempt to enumerate or diversify multiple winning solutions.

 ### Game Rules